HE Bioscience Teacher of the Year

 - the Ed Wood Memorial Prize of £1,000 to spend as they wish

-- one year's subscription to an OUP journal of their choice
+- £250 worth of OUP books of their choice

 - one year's free Membership of the Royal Society of Biology